Plan Your Visit

 Bus

-Buses 4, 56, and 153 stop in front of Barbican station on Aldersgate Street, a five minute walk from Charterhouse Square.
+Buses 4, 56, and 153 stop in front of Barbican station on Aldersgate Street.

 Parking

-There are a limited number of places on the west side of Charterhouse Square.
-Please see signs as charges apply.
+There are a limited number of paid parking spaces on the west side of Charterhouse Square.

-There are accessible toilet facilities and baby changing facilities in the museum reception area.
-(The nearest Changing Places toilets are at the Barbican Centre)
+• There are accessible toilet and baby changing facilities but please be aware that there is limited buggy parking.
+The nearest Changing Places toilets are at the Barbican Centre.

 Charterhouse Tour (60 mins):